hkra/GymTracker/README.md

 ## Where's the code?!
 In order to separate development commits from attendance commits (so the CI doesn't deploy every time I go to the gym), all app development occurs in the `app` branch.

+Read about the making of Gym Tracker at [https://danmerritt.com/gym-tracker-visualization-using-github/](https://danmerritt.com/gym-tracker-visualization-using-github/).

 ## Attendance Log

 2017/01/07